acadamark/acadamark/notes/minimal_function_target.md

 determines how it should be read and understood.
 Starred types may be generated from data.
 - General (numbered and/or titled)
 - Abstract: A brief summary of the research, methods, results, and conclusions.
-- Blockquote
 - References/Bibliography: A list of all the sources cited in the document.*
 - Endnotes: Additional information or explanations provided at the document's end.*
 - Keywords: A list of relevant terms that reflect the main topics of the document.*
+- Appendices:
+- Table of Contents
+- Index
 - Affiliations*
-- Ordered list*
-- Unordered list*

 ## Asynchronous/Floating
 Sections or Environments that can be outside of the document flow.
 Information in the document can be used to generate them.
 There may be a choice of where they are displayed.
 - Footnotes/margin notes: Additional information or explanations provided at the bottom or side of the page.*
 - Sidebar
+- Inset

 ## Special Syntax
 - Cross-references